-Once you’ve picked your destination, it’s time to get serious about planning your voyage.
+Once you have picked your destination, it's time to get serious about planning your voyage.
 Simply climbing aboard your boat and setting out is the fastest way to get into trouble.

 Your first task is to buy a chart of the area you'll be cruising.
 You may have a nifty GPS with all the built-in charts, but what happens if the batteries go dead?
 Always bring a chart of the waterways wherever you cruise.

 Study the chart to see what sorts of obstacles may lie between you and your destination.
 There may be headlands to go around, shallow waters to navigate, or perhaps you'll be venturing out of sight of land for much of the trip.
 If you aren't sure of your navigational skills, now is the time to take a U.S. Power Squadron or U.S. Coast Guard Auxiliary boating course for an extra dose of confidence.

 A large chart may be cumbersome on a smaller boat, so look for the chart to suit your needs.
 There are Small Craft charts that fold up neatly, or you may prefer a chart book that reproduces government charts in a convenient book form.
 Familiarize yourself with your voyage before you cast off any docklines.
 It's a good idea to plot your course, mark any important areas with Post-It flags, and pencil in the various magnetic (compass) courses so you'll have them ready when you need them.
 A parallel ruler, divider, and a few pencils are useful tools for working with charts.

 Even experienced boaters often overlook contingency planning.
 Just as an aircraft pilot always has alternate landing fields in mind in case of trouble, you should have alternate destinations chosen (and charts available) for harbors that you can use if the weather changes or you need to alter your plans.